 Using Saved Payment Methods

 When entering payment details on the ACH (eCheck) or credit card payment sites, you may choose to have the site save your payment information for future use by entering a name for the payment method at the bottom left of that page.
-Saved payment methods are only available to the account in which they were created; students cannot make payments using saved payment methods from Authorized Users on their account and vice-versa.
+Saved payment methods are only available to the account in which they were created; students cannot make payments using saved payment methods from Authorized Payers on their account and vice-versa.